 - Contact MDH to report suspect cases and to arrange testing prior to specimen submission.
 Providers should call MDH at 651-201-5414 or toll-free at 1-877-676-5414 to report suspect cases.

 - Specimen Collection and Testing for MERS-CoV

-- Infection Prevention and Control Recommendations: MERS Co-V
+- Interim Infection Prevention and Control Recommendations for Hospitalized Patients with MERS-CoV

 Personal Protective Equipment